-The Clinic Solves Cat Behavior Problems for Thousands of Cat Owners Remotely in Over 30 Countries Since 1999
+In Practice 25 Years Solving Cat Behavior Issues for Thousands of Cat Owners in Over 30 Countries

 To achieve behavior results that are lasting, it’s necessary to work with an experienced cat behaviorist, but most importantly, one with formal study in animal behavior that can apply the sciences of genetics, animal psychology, biology, physiology, and feline learning and memory to effectively correct a cat’s behavior.

 Go to: Cat Urination.
-We have performed several thousand urination consultations since 1999.
+We have performed several thousand urination consultations.
 This is by far the number one behavior issues with cats.
-Participate in our study to receive the reduced consult fee through October 20th.
+Help cats just like yours by becoming part of our study and also receive the reduced consult fee (through November 30th).

 - Go to: Cat Defecation no matter where it’s occurring.
 Participate in our study to receive the reduced consult fee.
 This problem is an unusual one as compared to a urination issue and has been known to perplex most behaviorists.
 Mieshelle has lectured nationally and internationally on this issue to veterinarians, shelter workers, and cat advocates.